paltalabs/defindex/apps/docs/03-core-concepts/contracts.md

 The specific paths used for asset swaps, as well as the proportion of the output assets, are determined off-chain.

+### Functions
+- `deposit`: Allows users to deposit assets into the DeFindex.
+- `zap`: Allows users to deposit assets into the DeFindex using a single asset.
+This function receives the amount of one asset and an array of Soroswap's Aggregator Swap transactions.
+This array is computed offchain using the best path and the proportion of the output assets.
+- `zap_deposit`:
 ## DeFindex
 This contract serves as the core of the DeFindex platform, responsible for managing assets, executing strategies, and ensuring proper asset rebalancing.
 It operates with three primary roles: Deployer, Manager, and Emergency Manager.
 Additionally, the contract functions as a token, similar to a liquidity pool token, referred to as the dfToken.